AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/03-Neuron/03-chapter3.markdown

     self assert: (p feed: #(1 1)) equals: 1.
 ```

-Adding the call to `step` make the neuron behaves as a perceptron.
+Adding the call to `step` makes the neuron behave as a perceptron.
 Omitting this line would instead use a sigmoid neuron, and the tests would fail since the output would not exactly be `0` or `1`.

 *EXERCISE:* Adapt all the test methods of `PerceptronTest` to use a neuron with a step function.